shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/multiple_smartcontracts_subgraph.md

 For this tutorial we will set the start block to a recent value.
 This is so that we can quickly test our graph in the graph studio.
 It can take many hours to index all the pairs in the entire ethereum chain.

+For this tutorial we will set the start block to a recent value.
+This is so that we can quickly test our graph in the graph studio.
+Without specifying a recent block height to start from, it can take a very long time to index all of the token pairs in the entire Ethereum chain.

-Put the address of the smart contract, the startBlock and the abi in the source field.
+Put the address of the smart contract, the startBlock and the ABI in the source field.

 In the mapping section, we will be listening to the PairCreated event, so we need to mention it in the entities section as well as the ABIs we will be using.

 In the eventHandlers, add the event as in the ABI and then the handler.
-This is the assemblyScript function which will create new pairs and add them as data source.
+This is the AssemblyScript function which will create new pairs and add them as data source.

 Since we will only know the address of the pair when the PairCreated event is emitted, we will have to create a datasource Template.
-This template is like a skeleton for each pair and it will be initialized dynamically using assemblyScript.
+This template is like a skeleton for each pair and it will be initialized dynamically using AssemblyScript.

 ```yaml
 templates: